hnry/itembuilder/README.md

 # Item Build builder

-This for the Riot API 2.0 Challenge (League of Legends).
+This is for the Riot API 2.0 Challenge (League of Legends).

 I chose the item set category.
 I went into it with 2 design goals:
 - Item Sets are really In Game Item Builds